fbpic/fbpic/docs/source/api_reference/lpa_utilities/laser.rst

 Laser profiles
 ---------------

-Mention that laser profiles can be summed.
-Mention how to create new laser profiles.
+This section lists the available laser profiles in FBPIC.
+Note that you can also create your own custom laser profiles (see the end of this section).

 Gaussian profile
 ****************